 PLUMBING & GAS SYSTEMS

-• 220 Volt (2013) immersion heater element plus heat exchanger from the engine
+• New 40L hotwater tank (2016/7) with 1200w quick warm up heater element (and spares) plus heat exchanger from the engine

 • Emergency manual fresh water pump under the sink